The Good Bandit

 The Good Bandit (Spanish: Un bandido honrado), is a Colombian comedy telenovela created by Juan Manuel Cáceres, and is recorded in 4K Ultra-high-definition television.
 The series premiered on 10 June 2019 on Caracol Televisión, and concluded on 9 September 2019.
 The series stars Diego Vásquez as the titular character, along Carolina Acevedo, and Norma Nivia as the main antagonist.

 The first episode of the series premiered with a total of 12.3 million viewers, becoming the most watched show that day and surpassing its competition Yo soy Betty, la fea, and occupying the first place as the most watched program nationwide.
 During its first month on the air, the series managed to position itself as the most watched in Colombia.
 Despite having been one of the most watched programs obtaining first place, the last episode of the series aired on 9 September 2019 obtained a total of 10.4 million viewers, occupying the third place as the most watched program nationwide.

 The series is available via streaming on Netflix since 31 August 2019, only 63 episodes are shown on Netflix, unlike its original broadcast.

+Synopsis

+A comedic story that follows the adventures of the repentant drug lord, willing to change his life to get away from the crimes and sins of the past.
+This story, full of humor, will tell the situations that a bandit who wants to learn to be good must experience.
+His path to redemption will be complicated, as he must make a great effort to distance himself from the temptations that the world outside the law brings.